inet-framework/inet/showcases/general/dynamicNetworks/doc/index.rst

 modules, therefore the :ned:`Ipv4NetworkConfigurator` can be used.

-All of the connections between the nodes (even the later dynamically created ones) is set in the ned file:
+All of the connections between the nodes (even the later dynamically created ones) is set in the ned file.
+This needs to be done because the number of gates of a module can not be modified after the initialization.

 .. literalinclude:: ../scenMan.ned
    :language: ned
    :start-at: connections:
    :end-before: backboneRouter.ethg++ <--> Eth10M <--> destinationNode.ethg++;

-This needs to be done because the number of gates of a module can not be modified after the initialization.
-At the beginning, ``sourceNode2`` is disconnected from the network, and the connection between the ``backboneRouter`` and the ``destinationNode`` modules is also destroyed during the simulation:
+At the beginning of the simulation, ``sourceNode2`` is disconnected from the network.
+At ``t=3.0s`` the connection between the ``backboneRouter`` and the ``destinationNode`` modules is also destroyed.
+This can be done with the ``<disconnect>`` element.
+Note that if the ``src-gate`` parameter names and inout gate, both directions will be disconnected.

 .. literalinclude:: ../wired.xml
    :language: xml